Neil Gaiman’s ‘American Gods’ Teases The Ultimate Road Trip With Release Date

 While it has already been highly promoted that Ricky Whittle (The 100) and Ian McShane (Lovejoy) will be taking on the leads, there are many more celebrated actors coming to American Gods.
 Emily Browning has been cast to star alongside the male leads to play Laura Moon.

-Additionally, American Gods has cast Peter Stormare as Czernobog, Crispin Glover as Mr World, Gillian Anderson as Media, Yetide Badaki as Bilquis, Bruce Langley as Technical Boy, and Pablo Schreiber as Mad Sweeney.
+Additionally, American Gods has cast Peter Stormare as Czernobog, Crispin Glover as Mr. World, Gillian Anderson as Media, Yetide Badaki as Bilquis, Bruce Langley as Technical Boy, and Pablo Schreiber as Mad Sweeney.

 American Gods is more than a miniseries.
 It might be best described as a limited series with the first season covering just the first third of the Neil Gaiman novel.
-Fans of the 200,000 word novel will understand why the Starz adaptation will require more than one season.
+Fans of the 200,000-word novel will understand why the Starz adaptation will require more than one season.

-The Lakeside scenes from the book will comprise much of American Gods‘ season 2 and Bryan Fuller, the series showrunner, says fans can expect the show to run indefinitely.
+The Lakeside scenes from the book will comprise much of American Gods‘ Season 2 and Bryan Fuller, the series showrunner, says fans can expect the show to run indefinitely.
 Once the American Gods story has been told in its entirety, the series will expand to adapt more works from Gaiman.
 Anansi Boys is already in consideration.

 American Gods will premiere on Sunday, April 30 on Starz.